avitran0/mc-honeypot/readme.md

 ## Usage

+`cargo run` to use with defaults (json format only, default minecraft server settings)

+`cargo run -- --flags` to use with additional flags

 - `--formats`: selects the output formats as a comma-separated list (json, csv, sqlite)
 - `--file-name`: sets the output file name, without extension, because that is format-dependent
 - `--port`: selects port the server listens on